Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             is False.
       --start_codon START_CODON [START_CODON ...], -ac START_CODON [START_CODON ...]
                             The types of start coden.
-If multiple types of start codon need to be assigned, please use space to separate them.
+If multiple types of start codon need to be assigned, please use spaces to separate them.
 Default is ATG.
       --stop_codon STOP_CODON [STOP_CODON ...], -oc STOP_CODON [STOP_CODON ...]
                             The types of stop codon.
-If multiple types of stop codon need to be assigned, please use space to separate them.
+If multiple types of stop codon need to be assigned, please use spaces to separate them.
 Default is TTA TAG TGA.
       --min_rbs_distance MIN_RBS_DISTANCE, -mr MIN_RBS_DISTANCE
                             The minimum distance (nucleotides) between the